mckennapsean/dissertation/content/06-worksheet.md

 see the project website.

-To evaluate the efficacy of worksheets in supporting the visualization design process of a cumulative, final project, we conducted a full-course survey, a focused survey for students who used the worksheets, and interviews with student participants to elicit in-depth worksheet feedback and clarify necessary details.
+To evaluate the efficacy of the design activity framework and worksheets in supporting the visualization design process of a cumulative, final project, we conducted a full-course survey, a focused survey for students who used the worksheets, and interviews with student participants to elicit in-depth worksheet feedback and clarify necessary details.
 Additionally, the mentor met weekly with each visualization group to provide feedback on their design process and on the worksheets.
 These meetings provided a basis for obtaining in-person observations, in addition to the feedback acquired anonymously through the surveys and detailed interviews.
 The questions and prompts used for the surveys and interviews are included in [Appendix @sec:app-evaluation].

-To gather anonymous feedback and assess the utility of the design worksheets for teaching a visualization course, we sent an online survey to the students at the end of the course.
+To gather anonymous feedback and assess the utility of the framework and design worksheets, we sent an online survey to the students at the end of the visualization course.
 Specifically, we asked questions about students' comfort level with visualization design before and after taking the course along with which factors taught them how to design visualizations: lectures, in-class exercises, design worksheets, and the cumulative project.
 Additionally, we sent